The Sony 50mm f1.2 G Master will satisfy those who obsess over clinical sharpness with the bokeh to match and just a bit of lens flare.

 The Sony 50mm f1.2 G Master is a very typical Sony lens.
-First off, it’s a G Master.
-So it’s assuredly bigger and bolder than their other optics on the outside.
+First off, it’s a G Master, so it’s assuredly bigger and bolder on the outside than their other optics.
 You can spot the black plastic exterior that covers most of the lens.
 Both the aperture and focus rings have rubber handling on them.
 And there are two buttons for custom functions.

 The aperture ring is closer to the mount.
 That may be odd if you use certain camera brands.
 But in use, it feels right at home.

 On the side of the lens are two controls.
-There is an autofocus/manual focus switch.
-Plus, there’s a function button.
+There is an autofocus/manual focus switch, and a function button.
 On the other side, you’ve got a switch for de-clicking the aperture.

 The front boasts a 72mm filter thread.
 That’s smaller than most!

-We wanted to test the Sony 50mm f1.2 G Master in the rain as we typically do.
-But during our testing with it, no rain came.
+We wanted to test the Sony 50mm f1.2 G Master in the rain.
+But during our testing, no rain came.
 So we did the next best thing: we splashed water on it.
 Attached to the Sony a7r IV, the weather resistance surely did hold up.
-The lens continued to work and didn’t give us any major issues that would degrade the way it performs.
+The lens continued to work and didn’t have any major issues that would degrade the way it performs.

 Ease of Use

-The Sony 50mm f1.2 G Master is truly a simple lens to use.
+The Sony 50mm f1.2 G Master is simple to use.
 And considering how good Sony’s autofocus is, you’re best off just leaving it as such.

 We tested the Sony 50mm f1.2 G Master on the Sony a7r III and the Sony a7r IV.
 In low light with strong backlighting, the Sony a7r IV had issues.
-I encountered these same issues when the camera first launched.
-I thought they were fixed.
-But that’s not the case.
+I encountered these same issues when the camera initially launched.
+I thought they were fixed, but that’s not yet the case.
 Unfortunately, you can’t leave the camera on AF-C and wide focusing in this case.
-Typically, you can do this with Human face detection on, and Sony will simply nail it.
-You’ll need to slow down in low light instead and hope that it can get a subject’s eye.
+Typically, you can do this with Human face detection on and Sony will simply nail it.
+You’ll need to slow down in low light instead and hope it can get a subject’s eye.

 When the day is brighter, you’ll have better luck.
 Even with strong backlighting during a sunset, the duo performed admirably.
-The Sony a7r IV and Sony 50mm f1.2 G Master was able to get the eye in focus around 90%.
+The Sony a7r IV and Sony 50mm f1.2 G Master were able to get the eye in focus around 90% of the time.
 Tests like that make things pretty tough to do.
 Comparatively speaking, Canon has also not had any problems in this department.

-Luckily, in low lighting, with your subject being front-lit, the autofocus is much better.
-The Sony 50mm f1.2 G Master and the Sony a7r IV were able to lock onto walking subjects and nail the focus each and every time.
+Luckily, in low lighting, with your subject front-lit, the autofocus is much better.
+The Sony 50mm f1.2 G Master and a7r IV were able to lock onto walking subjects and nail the focus each and every time.
 What’s more, it was able to do it at f1.2 with moving subjects.
-One would say that that’s impressive, but Canon has been doing this for a while now.
+One might say that’s impressive, but Canon has been doing this for a while now.

-As a reviewer, this puts me in the most surreal position.
+As a reviewer, this puts me in a surreal position.
 I started this website as a Canon camera lover.
 But like most, I felt they turned their back on their customers.
-So I used to throw a ton of insults at them and adored what Sony was doing instead.
+So, I used to throw a ton of insults at them and adored what Sony was doing instead.
 However, Canon’s caught up.
 And in this case, Sony is now the one playing catch-up with autofocus performance.

-For even more of a challenge, I pit the Sony a7r III with the Sony 50mm f1.2 G Master vs. the Canon EOS R5 with the Canon RF 50mm f1.2 L USM.
-They performed very similarly, with Canon being ever so slightly faster.
+For even more of a challenge, I pit the Sony a7r III with the Sony 50mm f1.2 G Master against the Canon EOS R5 with the Canon RF 50mm f1.2 L USM.
+They performed similarly, with Canon being slightly faster.
 Most folks probably wouldn’t notice.

-Before I go on, I should state a huge obvious fact.
+Before I go on, I should state an obvious fact.
 The Sony 50mm f1.2 G Master is great.
 For the folks who want clinical sharpness, you’re getting it.
 For the folks who complained about onion bokeh, there is none.
 And if you are bothered by beautiful lens flare, its soul has been sucked dry.
-You’ll need to put all that stuff in via post-production instead.
-Basically, if you don’t like sitting in front of a computer, create a camera profile instead.
+You’ll need to put all that stuff in via post-production.
+If you don’t like sitting in front of a computer, create a camera profile.
 Otherwise, get a Pro-Mist filter or something.
 You’ll probably need it.
 Sony does this thing that adds extra contrast, clarity, and sharpness.
 Lots of you will like it.

 The bokeh from the Sony 50mm f1.2 G Master is lovely.
 This is as a result of the 11 bladed aperture on the lens.
 But more than that, Sony has gone a bit further.
 They try to create the absolute smoothest bokeh possible through special polishing methods with their optics.
 With that said, they remove something that they call “Onion bokeh.”
 Personally speaking, it’s never bothered me.
-And quite honestly, I think someone on the web just made a bigger case of it than it really deserved to be.
-However, you’ll get incredibly smooth bokeh.
-That’s nothing to complain about at all.
+Honestly, I think someone on the web just made a bigger case of it than it really deserved.
+However, you’ll get incredibly smooth bokeh, which is nothing to complain about.

 Colors from the Sony 50mm f1.2 G Master tend to be a bit sterile for my liking in studio situations.
-But otherwise, I’m inclined to say that they’re very standard.
+Otherwise, I’m inclined to say they’re standard.
 By default, I always shoot with my Sony cameras in the Deep or Clear color profiles.
-They’re just always the most gorgeous ones to me.
+They’re just always the most gorgeous profiles to me.

 Overall though, these colors are sterile compared to other Sony 50mm lenses.
-I own the Sony 55mm f1.8 FE.
-And I really tend to prefer the colors from there instead.
+I own the Sony 55mm f1.8 FE, and I tend to prefer the colors from there instead.

 Above is the 55mm f1.8, while below is the 50mm f1.2 G Master.
 I tend to like the colors from the older lens a bit more.
-Of course, that could be my own opinion.
+Of course, that’s my opinion.
 Many folks swear by the 55mm f1.8 as it’s seriously one of the company’s sharpest lenses.
-It’s also small, lightweight, and very affordable.
+It’s also small, lightweight, and affordable.
 The new 50mm G Master has more pop for sure.
-Still, until it breaks, I see no major reason to upgrade my 55mm f1.8.
+And, until it breaks, I see no major reason to upgrade my 55mm f1.8.
 There’s also the size factor.
 All my Sony lenses are pretty small.
-I’ve curated my kit to have the camera and a lens attached to fit into my camera bag slots.
+I’ve curated my kit to be able to have the camera and a lens attached fit in my camera bag slots.

-There’s good news and good but bad news.
+There’s good news and good-but-bad news.
 The good news is that there’s no major chromatic aberration problem.
-So if you’re old school, you can worry a tad less about that.
-The good but bad news is that there’s lens flare.
+So if you’re old school, you can worry less about that.
+The good-but-bad news is that there’s lens flare.
 But you have to really work for it.
-As a photographer that’s been begging Sony for more lens flare, I’m pleased about this.
-It’s been desperately needed.
-But I still wish it could do even more lens flare.
+As a photographer who’s been begging Sony for more lens flare, I’m pleased about this.
+It’s been needed.
+But I wish it could do more lens flare.

 Extra Image Samples

-From day 1, the Phoblographer has been huge on transparency with our audience.
+From day one, The Phoblographer has been huge on transparency with our audience.
 Nothing from this review is sponsored.
 Further, lots of folks will post reviews and show lots of editing in the photos.
 The problem then becomes that anyone and everyone can do the same thing.
 You’re not showing what the lens can do.
-So we have a whole section in our Extra Image Samples area to show off edited and unedited photos.
+So we have a section in our Extra Image Samples area to show edited and unedited photos.
 From this, you can make a decision for yourself.

 Our standard photo editor is Capture One Pro.
-I personally tend not to do much editing beyond color, contrast, clarity, maybe some dehaze, and exposure adjustments.
+I personally don’t do much editing beyond color, contrast, clarity, maybe some dehaze, and exposure adjustments.
 I hate retouching.
 I’d much rather ask my model to do makeup adjustments or use a haze filter.

 Comparison vs. Canon RF 50mm f1.2 L USM